QUATTRO 90 dB/2.8V, 40 litre vented design from JA8008/TW034 drivers

 Cabinet Crossover The Kit Measurements

-QUATTRO is the forth construction based on the JA-8008/TW034 high-efficiency drivers, thus "QUATTRO", just to pick a language with a nice word for "four".
-The other constructions are TQWT, DTQWT and OBL-11.
+was the forth construction based on the JA-8008-HMQ/SEAS T35C002 high-efficiency drivers, thus "QUATTRO".
+The other constructions are

-Quite a number of people have asked for the JA8008/TW034 sound in a smaller cabinet and there are a few issues to address when doing so.
+Quite a number of people have asked for the JA8008/T35C002 sound in a smaller cabinet and there are a few issues to address when doing so.
 The JA8008 driver is a low-Qt, high-efficiency driver and not directly suitable for small vented cabs unless we sacrifice some bass extension or system sensitivity.
-If we target F3 around 40-45 Hz from 40 liter vented enclosure, we have to sacrifice system sensitivity, in fact we have to "ruin" the low Qt of the main driver.
+If we target F3 around 40-45 Hz from 40 liter vented enclosure, we have to sacrifice system sensitivity and settle for some 90-91 dB sensitivity.

 Drivers and components